Deutsche Telekom IoT: acceptance, nuSIM and Cloud of Things

 Section titled “Frequent pitfalls”1.
 Confusing DT acceptance with T-Mobile US acceptance

 Section titled “1.
 Confusing DT acceptance with T-Mobile US acceptance”This is the strategic pitfall.
-A successful DT IoT dossier does not waive T-Mobile US's programme, and vice versa.
+A successful DT IoT dossier does not waive T-Mobile US's programme, and vice versa, even though the two operators jointly market the T-IoT offer.
 Any product schedule must separate these two geographies from the very start of scoping.

 2. Over-trusting NB-IoT roaming

 Section titled “2.
 Over-trusting NB-IoT roaming”Many IoT programmes assume NB-IoT roams like LTE.
 In 2026, that is false in most cases.
-Any promise of international NB-IoT coverage must be validated country by country, operator by operator, leaning on the T-IoT roaming table and the GSMA NB-IoT Roaming Initiative.
+Any promise of international NB-IoT coverage must be validated country by country, operator by operator, leaning on DT IoT roaming information and the NB-IoT agreements actually in place.

 3. nuSIM scoped poorly on the commercial side